thecodinghouse/rails_rest_vote/README.md

     ##### APIs

     > /api/likes

-    Same api is used for like and unlike. for first time if you hit this api it will work as `like` and If you send same parameters second time it will remove the record from vote table i.e `unlike`
+    Same API is used for like and unlike. for first time if you hit this api it will work as `like` and If you send same parameters second time it will remove the record from vote table i.e `unlike`
     ```
     method: POST
 body: {"votable_id":"1","votable_type":"Service","user_id":"1"}
 content-type: application/json
 response: {"status":200,"message":"liked successfully."}
     ```
     > /api/likes/user?user_id=1

-    Api returns like count done by a particular user.
+    API returns like count done by a particular user.
     ```
     method: GET
 content-type: application/json
 response: {"status":200,"likecount":1,"likes":[{"id":1,...}]}
     ```
     > /api/likes/model?votable_id=1&votable_type=Service

-    Api returns like count done on a particular model.
+    API returns like count done on a particular model.
     ```
     method: GET
 content-type: application/json
 response: {"status":200,"likecount":1,"likes":[{"id":1,...}]}
     ```